agstatz/inventory-manager/README.md

 - pip install mysqlclient
 - pip install wheel

-***CURRENTLY THIS IS ALL OUTDATED INFORMATION***
-The database is run locally on port 33060.
-Uses root user whose username is root and password is Batwing2020.
-Make sure to run python manage.py makemigrations then python manage.py migrate.

-In one terminal: cd to /inventory_manager/frontend, run "npm run dev" In another terminal: cd to /inventory_manager/, run "python manage.py runserver"
+In one terminal: cd to /inventory_manager/.
+After this, make sure to run python manage.py makemigrations.
+After this, you can run python manage.py runserver.
+Access the web interface at localhost:8000